Move What Matters: Parameter-Efficient Domain Adaptation via Optimal Transport Flow for Collaborative Perception: Abstract

 \section{Abstract}

-Fast domain adaptation remains a fundamental challenge for deploying multi-agent systems across diverse environments in Vehicle-to-Everything (V2X) collaborative perception.
-Despite the success of Parameter-Efficient Fine-Tuning (PEFT) in natural language processing and conventional vision tasks, directly applying PEFT to multi-agent settings leads to significant performance degradation and training instability.
-In this work, we conduct a detailed analysis and identify two key factors: (i) inter-frame redundancy in heterogeneous sensory streams, and (ii) erosion of fine-grained semantics in deep-layer representations under PEFT adaptation.
-To address these issues, we propose FlowAdapt, a parameter-efficient framework grounded in optimal transport theory, which minimizes information transport costs across both data distributions and network hierarchies.
-Specifically, we introduce a Wasserstein Greedy Sampling strategy to selectively filter redundant samples via a bounded covering radius.
-Furthermore, Progressive Knowledge Transfer module is designed to progressively inject compressed early-stage representations into later stages through learnable pathways, alleviating semantic degradation in late-stage adaptation.
-Extensive experiments on three benchmarks demonstrate that FlowAdapt achieves state-of-the-art performance with only 1\% of trainable parameters, effectively bridging domain gaps with superior sample efficiency and generalization.
+Efficient domain adaptation remains a fundamental challenge for deploying multi-agent systems across diverse environments in Vehicle-to-Everything (V2X) collaborative perception.
+Despite the success of Parameter-Efficient Fine-Tuning (PEFT) in natural language processing and conventional vision tasks, directly applying PEFT to collaborative perception recovers only a limited portion of the performance lost to domain shift.
+In this work, we identify two complementary bottlenecks that limit this recovery: (i) inter-frame redundancy within a collaborative sequence, which makes the effectiveness of scarce labels sensitive to frame selection, and (ii) foreground cues that become less linearly decodable in deeper-stage representations of a frozen backbone.
+To address these issues, we propose FlowAdapt, a parameter-efficient framework grounded in optimal transport.
+Wasserstein Greedy Sampling casts frame selection as minimizing the $W_\infty$ distance from the sequence to the retained subset, which equals its covering radius, so a farthest first traversal returns a subset provably within twice the optimum.
+Progressive Knowledge Transfer then routes compressed early-stage features into the deeper stages, gating each stage-local correction by that early evidence.
+Extensive experiments across target domains and fusion architectures show that FlowAdapt achieves state-of-the-art adaptation performance with about 1\% trainable parameters, and maintains this lead under localization noise.